 - A. Representative Monitoring.
 Samples and measurements taken for the purpose of monitoring under this Certification shall be representative of the monitored activity. - B. Monitoring Reports.
 Monitoring results shall be reported to the San Diego Water Board at the intervals specified in section VI of this Certification. - C. Monitoring and Reporting Revisions.
-The San Diego Water Board may make revisions to the monitoring program at any time during the term of this Certification and may reduce or increase the number of parameters to be monitored, locations monitored, the frequency of monitoring, or the number and size of samples collected.

-- D. Records of Monitoring Information.
+The San Diego Water Board may make revisions to the monitoring program at any time during the term of this Certification and may reduce or increase the number of parameters to be monitored, locations monitored, the frequency of monitoring, or the number and size of samples collected. - D. Records of Monitoring Information.
 Records of monitoring information shall include: - 1.
 The date, exact place, and time of sampling or measurements; - 2.
 The individual(s) who performed the sampling or measurements; - 3.
-The date(s) analyses were performed; - 4.
-The individual(s) who performed the analyses; - 5.
+The date(s) analyses were performed;

+- 4. The individual(s) who performed the analyses; - 5.
 The analytical techniques or methods used; and - 6.
-The results of such analyses. - E. California Rapid Assessment Method.
-California Rapid Assessment Method (CRAM)2 monitoring must be performed to assess the current and potential ecological conditions (ecological integrity) of the impact site and proposed compensatory mitigation site(s).
-These conditions reflect the overall level of ecological function of an aquatic resource.
-Prior to initiating Project construction, the Applicant shall develop a monitoring plan to implement California Rapid Assessment Method (CRAM) monitoring.
-The Applicant must conduct a quantitative function-based assessment of the health of streambed habitat to establish pre-project baseline conditions, set CRAM success criteria, and assess the mitigation site(s) progress towards meeting the success criteria.
-CRAM monitoring must be conducted prior to the start of Project construction authorized under this Certification and annually following construction completion for a period of 5 years.
-The annual CRAM monitoring results shall be submitted with the Annual Project Progress Report.
-An evaluation, interpretation, and tabulation of all CRAM assessment data shall be submitted with the Final Project Completion Report. - F. Discharge Commencement Notification.
+The results of such analyses. - E. Caulerpa Taxifolia.
+If Caulerpa taxifolia is found prior to or during implementation of dredge and fill activities, the Applicant must not begin or continue dredge and/or fill activities until authorized by the San Diego Water Board.
+If the invasive seaweed is discovered, it must not be disturbed and the San Diego Water Board must be notified within 24 hours of the discovery. - F. Discharge Commencement Notification.
 The Applicant must notify the San Diego Water Board in writing at least 5 days prior to the start of Project construction. - G. Geographic Information System Data.
 The Applicant must submit Geographic Information System (GIS) shape files of the Project impact sites within 30 days of the start of project construction and GIS shape files of the Project mitigation sites within 30 days of mitigation installation.
 All impact and mitigation site shape files must be polygons.
 Two GPS readings (points) must be taken on each line of the polygon and the polygon must have a minimum of 10 points.
 GIS metadata must also be submitted. - H. Annual Project Progress Reports.
-The Applicant must submit annual Project progress reports describing status of BMP implementation, compensatory mitigation implementation, and compliance with all requirements of this Certification to the San Diego Water Board prior to March 1 of each year following the issuance of this Certification, until the Project has reached completion.
-The Annual Project Progress Reports must contain compensatory mitigation monitoring information sufficient to demonstrate how the compensatory mitigation project is progressing towards accomplishing its objectives and meeting its performance standards.
+The Applicant must submit annual Project progress reports describing status of BMP implementation and compliance with all requirements of this Certification to the San Diego Water Board prior to March 1 of each year following the issuance of this Certification, until the Project has reached completion.
 Annual Project Progress Reports must be submitted even if Project construction has not begun.
 The monitoring period for each Annual Project Progress Report shall be January 1st through December 31st of each year.
-Annual Project Progress Reports must include, at a minimum, the following:
+Annual Project Progress Reports must include, at a minimum, the following: - 1.
+Project Status and Compliance Reporting.
+The Annual Project Progress Report must include the following Project status and compliance information: - a.
+The names, qualifications, and affiliations of the persons contributing to the report; - The status, progress, and anticipated schedule for completion of Project construction activities including the installation and operational status of best management practices project features for erosion and storm water quality treatment; - c.
+A description of Project construction delays encountered or anticipated that may affect the schedule for construction completion; and - d.
+A description of each incident of noncompliance during the annual monitoring period and its cause, the period of the noncompliance including exact dates and times, and if the noncompliance has not been corrected, the anticipated time it is expected to continue; and the steps taken or planned to reduce, eliminate, and prevent reoccurrence of the noncompliance.